citahub/cita-truffle-box/README.md

 # AppChain-Truffle-Box

 This truffle box is customized for you to work with Nervos AppChain.
 You can use this box to develop DApps on Nervos AppChain.
-Please refer [our document](https://docs.nervos.org/) for more details.
+Please refer [our document](https://docs.nervos.org/) for more details about Nervos Network.

 ## Installation